microsoft/azure-software-radio/gr-azure-software-radio/README.md

 The following installation instructions will get you up and running with the Azure OOT Module on your local machine.

 ### Prerequisites
-This project depends on the GNU Radio 3.9.x runtime and development dependencies.
-This project does not support GNU Radio 3.10 at this time.
+This project depends on the GNU Radio 3.9.x or 3.10.x runtime and development dependencies.
 See the [GNU Radio installation instructions](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries) for steps on installing GNU Radio from binaries (note that GNU Radio packaged with Ubuntu 20 is only 3.8).
 Some package managers do not automatically install all of the development dependencies, so you may need to separately install and configure some of them.
 The Azure software radio OOT module requires the following:

-- GnuRadio 3.9.x (not 3.8.x or 3.10.x)
+- GNU Radio 3.9.x or 3.10.x
 - Python 3.8 or greater
 - python3-pip
 - cmake